Moseley Square, Glenelg: Centenary monument

-On 28 December 1936 an 11 m obelisk erected to commemorate the landing of British pioneer settlers 100 years earlier was unveiled at Moseley Square.
+On 28 December 1936 an 11 m obelisk, erected to commemorate the landing of British pioneer settlers 100 years, earlier was unveiled at Moseley Square.

-The memorial was designed by architect Gordon Beaumont Smith and shaped by Adelaide monumental mason A. S. Tillett from South Australian marble on a base of Victor Harbor granite.
+The memorial, also known as the Pioneers' Memorial, was designed by architect Gordon Beaumont Smith and shaped by Adelaide monumental mason A. S. Tillett from South Australian marble, placed on a base of Victor Harbor granite.
 It was topped by a 2.4 m bronze model of HMS Buffalo modelled by H. Dalton Hall.
 In the frieze at the top of its four faces were carved roundels containing bas-relief portraits of Governor Hindmarsh, Robert Gouger, Edward Gibbon Wakefield, and George Fife Angas.
 On the east and west faces were carved representations of the foundation and proclamation of the colony, from sketches by Ivor Hele and modelled in plaster by J. H. Choate of the School of Arts.

 Bronze tablets on the northern and southern sides carry tributes to Wakefield, Gouger, Torrens, Angas, Nuyts, Flinders, Baudin, Sturt, Barker, and Light, and "the first settlers, men and women, who by faith and courage endured the hardships of pioneer settlement to lay the foundations of South Australia.
-Si monumentum requiris circumspice." — For [their] monument, look around. — (as per Christopher Wren's epitaph in St Paul's Cathedral, London).
+Si monumentum requiris circumspice". — For [their] monument, look around you. — (as per Christopher Wren's epitaph in St Paul's Cathedral, London).

+Stamford Grand Hotel

+The Stamford Grand Hotel occupies a site previously occupied by the Pier Hotel, constructed in 1856.